-Friedsam Memorial Library has as its purpose to make accessible the world of information to the University community.
-To that end the library has built, and continues to build, a strong traditional collection of materials (over 250,000 books, 1,300 periodical subscriptions and 60,000 bound periodical volumes), along with developing access to electronic sources either on CD or online through the Internet.
-In all this the library seeks not only to support University instruction with appropriate materials and access, but also to foster independent investigation and research by the University community.
+Friedsam Memorial Library has built, and continues to build, a strong traditional collection of materials (over 250,000 books, 1,300 periodical subscriptions and 60,000 bound periodical volumes), along with developing access to electronic source.
+The library seeks not only to support university instruction with appropriate materials and access, but also to foster independent investigation and research by the university community.

 The library maintains a reference department to assist patrons in using its collections and developing research strategies.
-Instructional sessions are held in conjunction with all incoming freshman classes, along with special sessions in individual subject areas for upperclassmen and graduate students.
-An interlibrary loan service is available to obtain materials from other institutions.
+An Ask Us 24/7 service is available where you can chat online with a qualified librarian who can assist you with many aspects of using the library, and an interlibrary loan service is available to obtain materials from other institutions.